 To change the contrast or brightness of an image, the Adjust Contrast tool performs contrast stretching.
 In this process, pixel values below a specified value are displayed as black, pixel values above a specified value are displayed as white, and pixel values in between these two values are displayed as shades of gray.
 The result is a linear mapping of a subset of pixel values to the entire range of grays, from black to white, producing an image of higher contrast.

 The following figure shows this mapping.
-Note that the lower limit and upper limit mark the boundaries of the window, displayed graphically as the red-tinted window in the Adjust Contrast tool — see Starting the Adjust Contrast Tool
+Note that the lower limit and upper limit mark the boundaries of the window, displayed graphically as the red-tinted window in the Adjust Contrast tool — see Open the Adjust Contrast Tool

 Relationship of Pixel Values to Display Range

 The Adjust Contrast tool accomplishes this contrast stretching by modifying the CLim property of the axes object that contains the image.
 The CLim property controls the mapping of image pixel values to display intensities.

 By default, the Image Viewer sets the CLim property to the default display range according to the data type.
 For example, the display range of an image of class uint8 is from 0 to 255.
 When you use the Adjust Contrast tool, you change the contrast in the image by changing the display range which affects the mapping between image pixel values and the black-to-white range.
 You create a window over the range that defines which pixels in the image map to the black in the display range by shrinking the range from the bottom up.

 This section describes how to use the Adjust Contrast tool in the Image Viewer.

 You can also use the Adjust Contrast tool independent of the Image Viewer by calling the imcontrast function.